Thinking of coliving in France as you consider living arrangements as a digital nomad?

-They also have coliving apartments in other European cities such as Vienna, Copenhagen, Berlin, Munich and London.
+They also have coliving apartments in other European cities so you can also try other coliving spaces in Europe such as coliving in Munich, Vienna, Copenhagen, Berlin, and London.

-A simple yet very comfortable coliving space, Sharies not only provide all-inclusive rent, but also other facilities but it is different for each coliving space.
+A simple yet very comfortable coliving space, Sharies not only provides all-inclusive rent, but also other facilities but it is different for each coliving space.

-Coliving in Nanterre and Paris are provided with an exclusive offer to rent electric bikes, sports coaching sessions every week and a laundry service for their tenants.
+Those who choose coliving in Nanterre and Paris can even rent electric bikes, sign up for sports coaching sessions every week and have access to laundry services.